Pittsburgh Opera Headquarters

 At 45,000 square feet, the $8 million project (acquired for $2.5 million, with an additional $3.5 million put into renovations) features offices, 4,000 square feet of rehearsal spaces, costume, wig, and makeup shops, and a kitchen, meeting the “multimedia” requirements of opera.
 The renovation resulted in Silver-level LEED certification in the Operations and Maintenance category in June 2011, and incorporates the site’s exposed brick interiors, 150 historically-accurate windows and original metal fire safes.

 Pittsburgh Opera announced its Capital Campaign in March 2009 with the news that $7.1 million had already been raised during the quiet phase of the campaign.
 Raising a total of $9.2 million, the campaign exceeded the initial goal.
-Limited naming opportunities are available: contact John Federico, Director of Development, at 412-281-0912, x248.
+Limited naming opportunities are available: contact Cynthia McCormick, Director of Development and External Affairs, at 412-281-0912, ext.
+248.

 Pittsburgh Opera’s building was designed by IKM.
 A new wrap-around metal, neon, and LEED sign was designed by Bill Kolano.
 Contractor is Massaro Corporation.